 "Mysterious Black Box": The Superpower of the Current Transformer

-1. Primary Winding: The high-voltage line carrying the large current, similar to the highway mentioned earlier.
+1. Primary Side: The high-voltage line that carries the large current, similar to a highway.

-2. Magnetic Core: A ring-shaped magnet that detects changes in the magnetic field strength created by the current in the primary winding.
+2. Magnetic Core: A toroidal (ring-shaped) magnet that senses changes in the magnetic field generated by the primary current.

-When a high current flows through the primary winding, it creates a magnetic field in the core.
-This magnetic field, in turn, induces a small current in the secondary winding.
-This small current's value is in a fixed proportion to the large current in the primary winding.
+When a high current flows through the primary side, it creates a magnetic field in the core.
+This magnetic field induces a small current in the secondary side.
+This small current is in a fixed proportion to the large current on the primary side.

-For example: If the transformer's ratio is 1000:5, it means that when there is a current of 1000A on the "highway," we measure 5A on the "small road."
-If we measure 4A on the "small road," we know the actual current on the highway is 800A.
+For example, if the CT ratio is 1000:5, it means that when there is a 1000A current on the "highway," the current we measure on the "small road" is 5A.
+If we measure 4A on the small road, we know the actual traffic on the highway is 800A.

 Safety Isolation

-This is the primary function of a current transformer.
-It completely isolates the high-voltage, high-current main circuit from the low-voltage, low-current measurement and control equipment.
-This ensures the safety of personnel and instruments during maintenance or data reading.
+The primary function of a current transformer is safety.
+It isolates the high-voltage, high-current main circuit from the low-voltage, low-current measurement devices.
+This prevents operators from being exposed to dangerously high currents during measurement or maintenance, ensuring the safety of both personnel and equipment.

 Accurate Measurement & Standardization